Download Your Free Black Holes E-Book from Sky & Telescope!

 To astronomers and lovers of the night sky, black holes are things of wonder.
 After all, these dark beasts can become bright beacons of light when they feed on hot gas, so bright they can be seen from the early universe.
 Yet they're still shrouded in mystery and many questions remain unanswered.
 How do they form?
 What role do they play in galaxy formation?
 And what is it really like deep inside a black hole?

 What we do know is that without black holes, the world as we know it might be entirely different.
-The universe would look nothing like it does currently; in fact, we might not even have come into being.
-Astronomers peer into the heart of nearby galaxies and measure rotation rates of black holes to work out how they formed and grew.
-Someday, we might even be able to directly observe a black hole to obtain better answers.
+Black holes shape the universe's evolution; without them, we might never have come into being.
+To learn more about these beasts, astronomers peer into the heart of nearby galaxies and measure black hole spins, which hint at how they formed and grew.
+And plans are underway to one day observe a black hole directly!

 FREE Download: Black Holes Ebook